Epigenetics (AQA A Level Biology): Revision Note

 • Acetyl groups (COCH3) can be added to lysine amino acids on histone proteins

-• Lysine has a positively charged R group, this forms ionic bonds with the negatively charged phosphate backbone of DNA
+• Lysine has a positively charged R group, which forms ionic bonds with the negatively charged phosphate backbone of DNA

-• Adding acetyl (acetylation) to lysine residues removes the positive ion and therefore removes a bond between the histone protein and the DNA, this causes the DNA to be less tightly wrapped
+• Adding acetyl (acetylation) to lysine residues removes the positive ion and therefore removes a bond between the histone protein and the DNA, which causes the DNA to be less tightly wrapped

 Methylation of DNA